 Depending on how much leaf mold has naturally enriched the soil, Heath also likes to give bulbs a boost by adding good, rich compost.

-Something to be aware, she warned, is that some trees are shallow rooted.
+Something to be aware of, she warned, is that some trees are shallow rooted.
 These can become very unhappy if their roots are cut into or are covered too deeply with additional soil or compost.

 Following these guidelines can turn a barren ground eyesore into a new garden area that blends color and texture into a centerpiece of attention.